binarynonsense/comic-book-reader/docs/README.en.md

   - English, Spanish, Russian, German and Arabic
 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
 - Portable mode (by creating a file named portable.txt in the same folder as the executable)
-- ComicInfo.xml editor:
+- Metadata editor:
-  - View the metadata stored in ComicInfo.xml files inside CBR, CBZ and CB7 comic books.
+  - View the metadata in PDF and EPUB files or stored in ComicInfo.xml files inside CBR, CBZ and CB7 comic books.
-  - Create and/or modify the metadata stored in ComicInfo.xml files inside unencrypted CBR<sup>[4]</sup>, CBZ and CB7 comic books.
+  - Create and/or modify the metadata in PDF and EPUB files or stored in ComicInfo.xml files inside unencrypted CBR<sup>[4]</sup>, CBZ and CB7 comic books.
   - Search for and import comic book metadata from Comic Vine (a [Comic Vine API key](https://comicvine.gamespot.com/api/) is required).
 - Integrated audio player:
   - Supports MP3, Ogg, WAV, M3U and M3U8 files.